 What is Pork Butt?Print this Page

-You might have read about pork butt, known in the U.S.A as Boston butt, or seen it on a BBQ or smoke house menu recently.
-But what exactly is it, and where does it come from?
+You might have read about pork butt (known in the U.S.A as Boston butt), or seen it on a BBQ or smoke house menu recently.
+But what is pork butt, and where does it come from?

 With the continuing demand for pulled pork and the rise in popularity of home smoking and barbecuing, the pork butt has been steadily undergoing a resurgence in the U.K. over recent years.
 This is mainly because the butt, known in the U.S.A as a Boston butt, is widely regarded as the best joint for pulled pork, and is often used by BBQ pit-masters for competition level pulled pork.